tencia/experiments/README.md

 ![image](fcae/increasing_size_autoencoded.jpg)

 ### DCGAN autoencoder
 Inspired by Radford et al 2015 ( http://arxiv.org/abs/1511.06434 ).
 An attempt to train an autoencoder using generative adverserial training with the autoencoder acting as the generator network, and a separate discriminator network.
+The architecture used is significantly different from DCGAN, in particular in the use of max-pooling layers rather than strided convolutions.

 Based on code found here:
 https://github.com/Newmu/dcgan_code

 This approach trains poorly; the generator seems to find the degenerate solution of outputting a single solution designed to exploit the discriminator.
-The architecture used is significantly different from DCGAN, in particular in the use of max-pooling layers rather than strided convolutions.
+The hope was that it would reproduce the input image, but as structured there is actually nothing in the objective that encourages it to do this.
+Adding in a smaller term to this effect (e.g. epsilon * binary cross-entropy) helped a little but not much.

 ### Rotated convolutions
 Compares performance obtained on the CIFAR-10 classification task using